 In this type of incontinence, even a small amount of urine in the bladder can trigger a strong need to pass urine.
 Because you can’t hold a normal amount of urine, you go to the bathroom a lot and may wet yourself if you don’t get there right away.
 You might feel as if you have a weak bladder, or that liquids go right through you.
 You might even wet the bed at night.

 If you have problems with incontinence, let your doctors know.
 You might feel embarrassed talking about this, but remember this is a common problem.
 Your treatment will depend on the type and cause of the incontinence and how bad it is.

 Doctors who treat men with cancer, especially those who treat prostate cancer, should know about incontinence and be able to suggest ways to help, such as:

-Kegel (Kee-gul) exercises to help strengthen your bladder muscles.
-These exercises involve tensing and relaxing certain pelvic muscles.
+Kegel (KEE-gul) exercises to help strengthen some of the muscles that help control the flow of urine..
+These exercises involve tensing and relaxing certain pelvic floor muscles.
 Not all doctors agree about their usefulness or the best way to do them, so ask your doctor about doing Kegels before you try them.

-Catheters (cath-it-urs) to collect urine may help.
+Catheters (CATH-it-urs) to collect urine may help.
 One option is a rubber sheath called a condom catheter that can be put over the penis to collect urine in a bag.
 For some types of incontinence, self-catheterization may be an option.
-To do this, you put a thin tube into your urethra to drain and empty the bladder at regular times.
-Most men can learn this safe and usually painless technique.
+To do this, you put a thin tube into your urethra to drain and empty your bladder at regular times.
+Most men can learn to do this.
+It’s safe and usually painless.